sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 The *cluster.comps* and *cluster.sets* fields describe which components belong to the current cluster: *cluster.comps* holds the component indices and *cluster.sets* the indices of their respective datasets.
-(Note that this did not change in EEGLAB v9 that added STUDY.design capabilities).
-Note also that several datasets may use the same component weights and scalp maps -- for instance two datasets containing data from different experimental conditions for the same subject and collected in the same session, therefore using the same ICA decomposition.
+Note also that several datasets may use the same component weights and scalp maps -- for instance two datasets containing data from different experimental conditions for the same subject and collected in the same session, therefore using the same ICA decomposition and the same component indices.
+As described further in a later section, *cluster.sets* may contain several rows, each row containing a different dataset index.

 The *cluster.preclust* sub-field is a sub-structure holding pre-clustering information for the component contained in the cluster.